These Marketing Metrics Can Help Optimize Your Next Campaign

 3 Ways to Optimize Campaign Performance

-Considering the above metrics, how do you optimize campaign performance?
-Some methods of improving campaign performance include:
+Considering the above marketing metric examples, how do you optimize campaign performance even in the face of ad fraud?

-1. Comparing multiple metrics to find where leads are dropping off
+1. Compare multiple metrics to find where leads are dropping off

 Comparing the number of impressions a campaign or affiliate partner provides versus the number of clicks and customer acquisitions generated is a basic tool for identifying opportunities for improving a given ad campaign.